nub-rin/stockly/README.md

 # Features
 User-friendly Interface: The app follows Human Design principles, ensuring an intuitive and visually appealing interface that is easy to navigate.

 Stock Trend Prediction: By leveraging Machine Learning algorithms, the app predicts the trends of various stocks, helping users make informed investment choices.

-Real-time Stock Data: The app fetches real-time stock data from reliable financial data sources, ensuring the accuracy and timeliness of information.
+Real-time Stock Data: The app fetches real-time stock data from reliable financial data sources and shows that in the form of a graph.
-Interactive Charts: Users can visualize stock trends through interactive charts that provide a clear representation of historical and predicted data.

 Personalized Watchlists: Users can create personalized watchlists to track their favorite stocks and receive notifications about significant changes in stock performance.

 News and Insights: The app provides relevant news articles and insights about the stock market to help users stay informed about market trends and make informed decisions.

 # Contributing